The Bankrate promise

 The American Express Gold Card is a great rewards card for foodies and casual takeout lovers alike.
-Earn up to $120 in dining credits annually (enrollment required) or up to $10 in statement credits on eligible purchases each month from places including Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and eligible Shake Shack purchases.
-Earn 4X membership rewards points at Restaurants, plus takeout and delivery in the U.S.
+Earn up to $120 in dining credits annually (enrollment required) or up to $10 in statement credits on eligible purchases each month from places including Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack locations (enrollment required).
+Plus, you’ll earn 4X points on Uber Eats and restaurant purchases, including eligible takeout and delivery.

-The Amex Gold not only allows you to pay for food delivery with points but also offers card owners the ability to earn up to $120 Uber Cash for both Uber Eats orders and Uber rides in the U.S. (up to $10 in monthly credits, expiring at the end of the month).
+The Amex Gold not only allows you to pay for food delivery with points (albeit at 0.7-cent or lower value per point) but also offers card owners the ability to earn up to $120 Uber Cash for both Uber Eats orders and Uber rides in the U.S. (up to $10 in monthly credits, expiring at the end of the month).